ragardner/tksheet/README.md

 - Expand row heights and column widths
 - Change fonts and font size (not for individual cells)
 - Change any colors in the sheet
-- Create an unlimited number of high performance dropdown and check boxes
+- Dropdowns, check boxes, progress bars
 - [Hide rows and/or columns](https://github.com/ragardner/tksheet/wiki/Version-7#example-header-dropdown-boxes-and-row-filtering)
 - Left `"w"`, Center `"center"` or Right `"e"` text alignment for any cell/row/column